zhonghan721/tp/docs/UserGuide.md

 > Shows the details of the specified customer.

-If you would to see more details about a specific delivery, you can use the delivery view command to view a more in-depth description of the delivery.
+If you want to see more details about a specific customer, you can use the customer view command to view a more in-depth description of the customer.

 **Format:** `customer view CUSTOMER_ID`{.swift}